-Head Coach Jason Beck came to Southeastern in August 2004 and will enter his ninth season as the head coach of the Southeastern baseball program in 2013.
+Head Coach Jason Beck came to Southeastern in August 2004 and will enter his tenth season as the head coach of the Southeastern baseball program in the fall of 2013.

 The 2011 season was truly historic for Beck and the Fire.
-Beck won his 400th career game versus Edward Waters College, on February 19th, in Lakeland.
+Beck won his 400th career game when Billy Glessner hit a walk-off RBI single versus Edward Waters College, on February 19th, in Lakeland.

 In just their second season in The Sun Conference, SEU posted a 15-12 conference record, and earned the program's first spot in the conference tournament.
 The Fire was the tournament's No. 3 seed overall, and was eventually eliminated from the tournament by Embry-Riddle University, who was ranked No. 1 in the nation at the time.